DevOtts/CloudFormation-Docker-to-AWS-ECS-Fargate/README.md

 1. How can I automatize the push of our Image to ECR process?

-2. CloudFunction is nice, but to be honest, kind of intimidating to have to know all this properties and possible configurations for each resource.
+2. CloudFunction is nice, but to be honest, kind of intimidating to have to know all these properties and possible configurations for each resource.
 Can it be easier?

-3. I don't want to have to run everytime the bash commands everytime I make a change in my code.
+3. I don't want to have to run the bash commands every time I make a change in my code.
 How can I automatize that?

-The questions for that is Codebuild, CDK and CodePipeline in this same order, and that will be our improvements in the next videos.
+The questions for that are Codebuild, CDK, and CodePipeline in this same order, and that will be our improvements in the next videos.